-Editor's Note: Beginning with the tax year 2007, certain taxpayers are able to claim old unused alternative minimum tax (AMT) credit even if this results in a refund exceeding the current year's tax.
-These rules were significantly revised, starting with tax year 2008.
-This tax-code provision for refundable AMT credits was not extended by the American Taxpayer Relief Act of 2012.
+Editor's Note: The tax-code provision for refundable AMT credits was not extended by the American Taxpayer Relief Act of 2012.
 Therefore, the refundable AMT credit became unavailable after 2012.
-Unless the rules are extended beyond 2012, any AMT credit created in 2009 or later will not be eligible for the refundable AMT credit.
+Unless the rules are extended, AMT credits created in 2009 or later are not eligible for the refundable AMT credit.
 Therefore, the refundable AMT credit is not available for the 2013 tax year and later years.

 Preliminary: Abatement Of Unpaid AMT

 The tech stock collapse that began in 2000 left some people with AMT liabilities far beyond their ability to pay.
 Some of them had to deal with IRS collection efforts over a number of years.
 The original version of the refundable AMT credit did little to remedy this situation.
 Someone who owed $1,000,000 to the IRS might qualify for a credit of $200,000 or less.
 The IRS would apply that credit against the amount owed and continue trying to collect the remaining amount.
 The new version does away with that problem.